thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-07-dublin-maker.md

 </div>

 <div>
-  It was cut in the UCL institute of making, on their super awesome laser cutter. we&#8217;re going to go through a big upload of the various parts of the design, between thingiverse and github.
-Stay tuned, we&#8217;ve a big lump of this to do over the coming month or so!
+  It was cut in the UCL institute of making, on their super awesome laser cutter. we're going to go through a big upload of the various parts of the design, between thingiverse and github.
+Stay tuned, we've a big lump of this to do over the coming month or so!
 </div>

 <div>